Bataan–Cavite Interlink Bridge

-The Bataan–Cavite Interlink Bridge, also known as the Manila Bay Bridge is a proposed bridge which plans to connect the provinces of Bataan and Cavite.
+The Bataan-Cavite Interlink Bridge, also known as the Manila Bay Bridge, is a planned bridge that will cross Manila Bay and connect the provinces of Bataan and Cavite in the Philippines.
+Construction is expected to begin in 2025.

 History

-Background and prior proposals
+Background and early proposals

-Then-Representative Felicito Payumo first proposed the construction of a bridge crossing Manila Bay in 1987, which he named as the Trans Manila Bay Crossing.
+Bataan 1st district representative Felicito Payumo first proposed the construction of a bridge crossing Manila Bay in 1987, which he named as the "Trans Manila Bay Crossing".

 As chairman of the Subic Bay Metropolitan Authority (SBMA), Payumo attempted to realize the Trans Manila Bay Crossing as a bridge–tunnel system in the early 2000s.
-At least two Japanese firms, Itochu Corp. and NKK presented feasibility studies for the bridge–tunnel link to the SBMA but such plans were never realized.
+At least two Japanese firms, Itochu and NKK presented feasibility studies for the bridge–tunnel link to the SBMA but such plans were never realized.

 In 2016, Payumo revived the proposal again, pitching the bridge as means to decongest traffic in Metro Manila and boost the economy.
 Comparing the proposed bridge to the Tokyo Bay Aqua-Line, Payumo has noted that commuters in Cavite and other parts of Southern Luzon do not need to pass through Metro Manila to reach Central Luzon if such bridge would be built.

-China State Construction Engineering Corporation (CSCEC) began its onsite study as preparation for the possible construction of the bridge in late 2017.
+The China State Construction Engineering Corporation (CSCEC) began its onsite study as preparation for the possible construction of the bridge in late 2017.
 Its team first visited the coastal towns in Bataan.

 Approval

 The National Economic and Development Authority (NEDA) approved the bridge project in early 2020 with a budget of ₱175.7 billion.
 The implementation of the bridge project is projected to last six years.

 In October 2020, the Department of Public Works and Highways (DPWH) signed a $59 million engineering design contract, awarded to the joint venture of T. Y. Lin International from the US and Korea's Pyunghwa Engineering Consultants Ltd., who are working in tandem with Geneva-based Renardet S.A. and local firm DCCD Engineering Corporation.

-As of March 2023, the project's detailed engineering design is already 70% complete, according to DPWH.
-The construction of the bridge is targeted to start in late 2023.
+By March 2023, the project's detailed engineering design was already 70% complete, according to the DPWH.
+The construction of the bridge was targeted to start in 2024 before being moved to 2025.